yerf123/course-RH/book/duckietown-robotics-development/01_connecting_and_operating_a_Duckiebot/01_assembly.md

 ## Assembling the Duckiebot

-The content of the Duckiebox, as well as a detailed set of instructions, can be found in the [Assembly instructions](+opmanual_duckiebot#assembling-duckiebot-db18).
+The content of the Duckiebox including a detailed set of instructions can be found in the [Assembly instructions](+opmanual_duckiebot#assembling-duckiebot-db18).
 It is advisable to read through our [hardware preliminaries](+opmanual_duckiebot#db-opmanual-hw-prel) section before you get your hands on your own Duckiebot.

-The assembly instructions as well as the hardware preliminaries are part of the extensive documentation on Duckietown, which we refer to as the ["Duckumentation"](+opmanual_duckiebot#opmanual_duckiebot).
+The assembly instructions as well as the hardware preliminaries are part of the extensive documentation on Duckietown, which we refer to as the ["Duckumentation"](https://docs.duckietown.org/daffy/).
 The Duckumentation is an open-source documentation that explains everything you need in order to find your ways around the Duckietown Universe.

 If you cannot find the answer to a specific question you have, you can join our [Slack Workspace][slack].
 There you can ask the community about anything.
-When you sign up, please make sure to add your affiliation.
-It is always a pleasure to see Duckietown spreading around the world, and we are curious to find out more about our new members.
+When you sign up, please add your affiliation.
+It is always a pleasure to see Duckietown spreading around the world, and we are curious to find out where our new members come from.

 [slack]: https://duckietown.slack.com/